Captain Price: Original trilogy

 In Modern Warfare 2, which takes place five years later, Price first appears after Soap helps him escape a gulag in Kamchatka Krai, Russia.
 Shortly after, Price rejoins the 141 unit.
 Under the orders of General Shepherd, the new head of the United States Army, the unit's main objective is to hunt down and kill ultra-nationalist Vladimir Makarov.
 Price, against orders, launches an ICBM containing nuclear warheads from a Russian naval base and detonates it over the East Coast of the United States, giving the U.S. Army a vital assist in regaining control of Washington D.C.
-With a blank cheque provided by the Secretary of Defense, Shepherd deploys Task Force 141 to assassinate Makarov.
-The ulterior motives of Shepherd, however, are to cover up his collusion with Makarov in the massacre on Zakhaev Airport; and to start World War III with the intention of gaining control of an army to win it and cement his legacy as a war hero, after losing "30,000 men in the blink of an eye" in a nuclear detonation in Call of Duty 4.
-As part of his plan, he assassinates "Ghost" and "Roach" and frames Price and Soap as war criminals.
-In the game's climax, Price and Soap shoot down Shepherd's helicopter, and a battle ensues that leaves Price beaten, Soap impaled, and Shepherd dead via a knife to his left eye.
+Shepherd, with a blank cheque provided by the Secretary of Defense, deploys Task Force 141 to assassinate Makarov.
+The ulterior motives of Shepherd, however, are to cover up his collusion with Makarov in the massacre on Zakhaev Airport, and to start World War III with the intention of commanding of an army to win it; reshaping his legacy as a war hero after losing "30,000 men in the blink of an eye" in a nuclear explosion.
+As part of his plan, he assassinates 141 operatives Ghost and Roach before framing Price and Soap as war criminals.
+In the game's climax, Price and Soap shoot down Shepherd's helicopter in Afghanistan; a battle ensues between the three that leaves Price badly beaten, Soap impaled, and Shepherd dead via a knife to his left eye.

-In Call of Duty: Modern Warfare 3 (2011), Task Force 141 has been disavowed, and Price resultantly spends the majority of the game as a fugitive from the United States alongside Soap, Nikolai and ex-Spetsnaz soldier Yuri as they hunt down Vladimir Makarov during World War III.
-After Soap is killed by Makarov via an explosion in Prague, Price, Nikolai and Yuri track him down to a hotel on the Arabian Peninsula.
-With Makarov distracted from being shot by Yuri, Price hangs Makarov from the hotel's ceiling.
-Having finally avenged Soap and ended Makarov's reign of terror, Price lights a cigar as distant sirens are heard.
+In Call of Duty: Modern Warfare 3 (2011), Task Force 141 has been disavowed by Western governments; Price resultantly spends the majority of the game as a fugitive from them alongside Soap, Nikolai and ex-Spetsnaz soldier Yuri, as they hunt down Vladimir Makarov during World War III.
+During a mission to assassinate Makarov in Prague, Soap is seriously wounded in an explosion; before dying, Soap reveals that Makarov knows Yuri.
+An incandescent Price, demanding information, discovers that they had previously worked together for the Russian Ultranationalists; Yuri had become disillusioned by their senseless killing and tried to stop the attack on Zakhaev Airport, betraying Makarov in the process.
+Deciding to continue trusting him, Price, Yuri and Nikolai track Makarov down to a hotel on the Arabian Peninsula.
+The latter, distracted from being shot by Yuri (who himself is fatally shot) is hung by Price from the hotel's broken ceiling.
+Having avenged Soap and Yuri and ended Makarov's reign of terror, Price lights a cigar as distant sirens are heard.